-- Teamwork skills are essential as you would be work in an Agile environment, all working towards our sprint goals.
+- teamwork skills – essential as you would work in an agile environment, all working towards our sprint goals

 What opportunities are there to progress in the field?

-- Cloud Academy Programme – Starting in 2020, ten candidates were given the opportunity to gain entry level Cloud experience, working in cloud teams whilst studying for certifications to start a career in the field.
+An example includes the Cloud Academy Programme.
+Starting in 2020, 10 candidates were given the opportunity to gain entry-level cloud experience, working in cloud teams whilst studying for certifications to start a career in the field.